Adolf Gawalewicz: Life and work

 During the post-War discussions on the stance that Auschwitz was to assume as a museum for posterity, he expressed the opinion that he believed would be shared by all former inmates that the camp should be left completely intact, without any decorative or modernizing changes, especially in the outdoor spaces, as opposed to those who never experienced the camp as it was in real life.
 He wrote — for a former prisoner:Every perspective of the external structure, every stair, every brick or what might otherwise seem an insignificant detail is invested with the memory of the immeasurable immensity of suffering and dignity, of degradation and pride.
 Likewise the vision of dearest friends — the fellow inmates — is inextricably bound up with the camp as it was when they existed.

-He died suddenly in Cracow on 11 June 1987.
+He died suddenly in Kraków on 11 June 1987.